bigvisionai/PotholeMap/README.md

-# Mapping PotHoles Across the Globe
+# Mapping Potholes Across the Globe

 A web app displaying potholes on google maps.